kaden-wallin/milestone-project-3-Resume-Rater/README.md

     Michael Kerr was the instructor for literally half of the courses including the React and Python courses which is where I learned what I used in this project

-    ChatGPT was a big help if finding libraries for my use cases and helping me decipher errors.
+    ChatGPT was a big help in finding libraries for my use cases and helping me with errors.

     I was able to save up enough money to be able to quit my job and do this program.
 That really helped me be able to get this project done and I truly believe I wouldn't have been able to otherwise.